Hand and finger strength

 Building strong hands and fingers is an important stage of a child’s development.
 This comes before learning to write.

-As your child strengthens their fine motor muscles, they will start to do more things by themselves.
+As your child strengthens the muscles in their hands, they will be able to do more things by themselves.

 • Use paintbrushes, chalk, crayons, felt pens and pencils to make controlled marks.